-- 116. In the Benchmark Plan, Central Florida consistently elected three Democrats to Congress, from CDs-9, 10 and 7.
-Of these districts, CD-7 was the most competitive for Republicans, though it still elected a Democrat by more than 10 percentage points in 2020. - 117.
-The DeSantis Plan ensures that Republicans will safely be elected in CD-7. - 118.
+- 112. In the Benchmark Plan, Central Florida consistently elected three Democrats to Congress, from CDs-9, 10, and 7.
+Of these districts, CD-7 was the most competitive for Republicans, though it still elected a Democrat by more than 10 percentage points in 2020. - 113.
+The DeSantis Plan ensures that Republicans will safely be elected in CD-7. - 114.
 In the Benchmark Plan, CD-7 sat in the northeast corner of Orlando and its suburbs, encompassing the University of Central Florida.
 The Benchmark CD-7 encompassed all of Seminole County and took a portion of Orange County to the south.
-The district was relatively compact. - 119.
+The district was relatively compact. - 115.
 At the start of this redistricting cycle, CD-7 needed to lose only a small amount of population to reach population equality.
-It did not need to be drastically reconfigured.

-- 120. The DeSantis Plan wholly reconfigures CD-7.
+It did not need to be drastically reconfigured. - 116.
+The DeSantis Plan wholly reconfigures CD-7.
 The new CD-7 exits Orange County entirely, then reaches out all the way to the Space Coast to take the southern half of Volusia County.
 The new district sheds about 300,000 residents from the prior district, the majority of whom are persons of color, retaining only about 30% of its prior area.
-The resulting district is far whiter and Republican, resulting in a reliably safe-Republican seat. - 121.
-Moreover, by moving into Volusia County, the new CD-7 creates an additional unnecessary county split in the map, further diminishing its compliance with Tier II criteria.
+The resulting district is far whiter and Republican, resulting in a reliably safe-Republican seat. - 117.
+Moreover, by moving into Volusia County, the new CD-7 creates an additional unnecessary county split in the map, further diminishing its compliance with traditional redistricting principles. - 118.
+In the 2022 midterm election, CD-7 switched from Democratic hands to Republican hands, just as observers expected it would under the DeSantis Plan.